okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ## About the sign-in page

-The sign-in page is a JavaScript library that gives you a fully-featured and customizable sign-in experience that you can use to authenticate users on any website.
-How you customize the sign-in page depends on whether Okta is hosting it (redirect authentication) or you are embedding it in your app (embedded authentication).
+The sign-in page is a JavaScript library that gives you a fully featured and customizable sign-in experience that you can use to authenticate users on any website.
+How you customize the sign-in page depends on whether Okta is hosting it (redirect authentication) or you're embedding it in your app (embedded authentication).

 * Redirect authentication: Okta hosts the sign-in page that appears when your applications redirect to Okta to sign users in.
 You can customize the page using easy controls or a code editor that is provided.
 See [Style for redirect authentication](#style-for-redirect-authentication).

-* Embedded authentication: After you have [installed the Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#embedded-self-hosted) into your project and configured the authentication scenarios that you want to support, you can then customize the sign-in page.
-You can apply customizations to match your branding using CSS and JavaScript.
+* Embedded authentication: After you've [installed the Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#embedded-self-hosted) into your project, configure the authentication scenarios that you want to support.
+Then you can customize the sign-in page.
+Apply customizations to match your branding using CSS and JavaScript.
 See [Style for embedded authentication](#style-for-embedded-authentication).

 ## Style for redirect authentication

 You can add any HTML, CSS, or JavaScript to the sign-in page and also customize it [per application](#per-application-customization) and with multiple brands.
-This page covers what you can change when you are using redirect authentication, how to use the variables and request context, and also how to bypass the custom sign-in page.
+You can use variables and request context, and bypass the custom sign-in page.

 > **Note:** Before you can customize for redirect authentication, you must customize your [Okta URL domain](/docs/guides/custom-url-domain/).

 ### Content Security Policy (CSP) for your custom domain

-Set up a [custom domain](/docs/guides/custom-url-domain/main/) and customize your [CSP](https://content-security-policy.com/) if you also want to customize the Okta-hosted sign-in page or error pages.
+Set up a [custom domain](/docs/guides/custom-url-domain/main/) and customize your [CSP](https://content-security-policy.com/) if you also want to customize the sign-in page or error pages.
 CSP customizations only take effect on custom domains.

 To analyze and detect potentially malicious IP addresses that seek to bypass your CSP, use [Okta ThreatInsight](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-threatinsight).

 > **Note:** If you add too many trusted origins to your custom CSP, the HTTP header size can exceed the limit allowed by some server software.
-You may need to update the default server limits or reduce the number of trusted origins in Okta.
+Update the default server limits or reduce the number of trusted origins in Okta.

 > **Note:** You can have a maximum of 20 URIs.